 Prior to joining Capitol Advocacy, Jennifer worked for several members of the State Assembly, most recently as the Capitol Director for the Minority Caucus Chair and Vice-Chair of the Assembly Business & Professions Committee.
 She provided strategic counsel to the members and worked closely with caucus communications to develop and implement effective legislative strategies.
 Jennifer also developed members’ legislative priorities and worked on a variety of policy issues including health and human service budget issues, Proposition 65 reform, manufacturing incentives, workplace flexibility, public safety, and utilities.
 Her firsthand experience as legislative staff allowed her to build key relationships both in the Legislature and the Administration.

 Originally from Sacramento, Jennifer graduated with a Bachelor of Science degree in Business Administration, with an accounting focus, from California State University, Chico.
-She lives in Roseville with her husband Kyle and daughter Emma.
+She lives in Roseville with her husband Kyle and two daughters.